Ten of the most influential social psychology experiments explain why we sometimes do dumb or irrational things.

 6. The False Consensus Effect

-The false consensus effect is the social psychological finding that people tend to assume that others agree with them.
+The false consensus effect is a famous social psychological finding that people tend to assume that others agree with them.

 It could apply to opinions, values, beliefs or behaviours, but people assume others think and act in the same way as they do.